lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 Oh my goodness – I didn't expect such a complex and confusing function.
 Okay, but we'll work it out, piece by piece.
 Basically, the function can be divided into two sections.
-The first part is small and deals with random value generation via the
-[quick Generator interface](https://golang.org/src/testing/quick/quick.go?s=575:764#L13) and the second part is a large switch case block, which is used for random value generation depending on the [reflect Type interface](https://golang.org/src/reflect/type.go?s=1335:7577#L28).
+The first part is small and deals with random value generation through the [quick Generator interface](https://golang.org/src/testing/quick/quick.go?s=575:764#L13) and the second part is a large switch case block, which is used for random value generation depending on the [reflect Type interface](https://golang.org/src/reflect/type.go?s=1335:7577#L28).